sheltermanager/asm3/src/static/pages/manual/_sources/reports.rst.txt

 Maps are just like the reports.
 The difference is that instead of generating HTML, they will output map markers from a LatLong field.

-ASM expects map queries to return a resultset containing two columns.
+ASM expects map queries to return a resultset containing at least two columns.
 The first is the LatLong marker for the map, and the second is the text to display in the popup when the marker is clicked.